nk-kosiv/js-algorithms/README.md

-This is the web-page to display algorithms implementation with JavaScript language and to help other developers to understand algorithms better!!!
+This is the web-page to display algorithms implementation with JavaScript language and to help other developers to understand algorithms better